fommil/fpmortals/manuscript/complete.md

 #### When to Order Spaghetti

-It is not an accident that these diagrams look like spaghetti, that's just what happens when we start messing with control flow.
+It is not an accident that these diagrams look like spaghetti, that is just what happens when we start messing with control flow.
 All the mechanisms we've discussed in this section are simple to implement directly if we can edit the definition of `flow`, therefore we do not typically need to use `ContT`.